cybozu-go/well/DESIGN.md

 What we need is to include an identifier in log fields for each distinguished incoming request.
 We call it *request ID*.

+Note that, unfortunately, Go does not provide ID for goroutines, hence we need to have an ID in contexts.

 Inside the framework, request ID is conveyed as a context value.
 The context key is `RequestIDContextKey`.